marsi107/amazon-clone/README.md

 - bcrypt should be installed
 - body-parser should be installed
 - jsonwebtoken should be installed
-- sqlite3 should be installed
+- postgreSQL should be installed
 - cors should be installed

 ### Client